CristinaPlesa/currency-exchanger/README.md

 * A text editor like [VS Code](https://code.visualstudio.com/)

 ### Installation
-1. Clone the repository: `$ git clone https://github.com/account/galactic-age`
+1. Clone the repository: `$ git clone https://github.com/CristinaPlesa/currency-exchanger`
-2. Navigate to the `galactic-age/` directory on your computer
+2. Navigate to the `currency-exchanger/` directory on your computer
 3. Open with your preferred text editor to view the code base
+4. Once the project is open in your text editor, set up an API key:
+    * Go to ExchangeRate API: https://www.exchangerate-api.com/
+    * Enter your email address and click "Get Free Key" (email will need confirmation)
+    * Copy your unique API into a new file called .env (in your project's root directory)
+    * The API key format should look like this in your .env file: API_KEY=yourAPIkey
-4. To start a development server and view the project in the browser:
+5. To start a development server and view the project in the browser:
-    * Navigate to `galactic-age/` in your command line
+    * Navigate to `currency-exchanger/` in your command line
     * Run the command `npm install` to install dependencies
     * Optionally, run the commmand `npm run build` to make a bundle of the files
     * Finally, run the command `npm run start` to start a development server
-5. To run tests, navigate to `galactic-age/` in your terminal and run the command `npm run test`

 ## Known Bugs

-* _Any known issues_
-* _should go here_
+*

 ## License